2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 The cruise is optimized to get to/from the eclipse point and it is not possible to add on other major islands like Bora Bora without impacting Windstar’s other cruises that occur prior to our cruise or after it.
 We will likely add a pre and post tour OPTION where you can spend 4 nights in Bora Bora before the cruise or after the cruise.
 WE STRONGLY ADVISE EVERYONE TO ARRIVE IN PAPEETE AT LEAST ONE DAY BEFORE THE OFFICIAL CRUISE DEPARTURE due to the possibility of flight misconnections, cancellations, illnesses for yourself or family members, work emergencies.
 It would be also better to do a pre-cruise (rather than a post-cruise trip) which would bring you in a number of days before the cruise is scheduled to depart.
-Future Travel will offer a group airfare on Air Tahiti Nui and also a one pre-night hotel package in addition to the Bora Bora option.
+Future Travel, Inc. - A Direct Travel Company will offer a group airfare on Air Tahiti Nui and also a one pre-night hotel package in addition to the Bora Bora option.

 CABIN MATES & NAME CHANGES

 If you need a cabin mate, we will endeavor to get one for you but it is in your best interest to find a companion or you may/may not have one.
 If we/you cannot find a cabin mate you would have to pay the single supplement charges.
 Where we find a potential cabin mate it will be one of the same gender.